EarthScope/mseedindex/doc/mseedindex.md

 ## <a id='description'>Description</a>

-<p ><b>mseedindex</b> reads Mini-SEED, determines contigous data sections of time series (same network, station, location, channel and quality) and synchronizes information about each data section with a database.</p>
+<p ><b>mseedindex</b> reads Mini-SEED, determines contiguous data sections of time series (same network, station, location, channel and quality) and synchronizes information about each data section with a database.</p>

 <p >The location of a given section is represented in the database as starting at a byte offset in a file and a count of bytes that follow.
 Each section of data is a row in the schema.</p>

-<p >Data files should be scanned or synchornized when they are in-place.
+<p >Data files should be scanned or synchronized when they are in-place.
 By default the absolute path to each input file will be resolved and stored.</p>

 <p >Any existing rows in the database that match the file being synchronized will be replaced during synchronization.
 This operation is done as a database transaction containing all deletions and all insertions.
 See <b>FILE VERSIONING</b> for a description of how to avoid race conditions while simultaneously updating data files and extracting data.</p>